The Cookin Chicks

 What seasoning do you recommend for the chicken?
 I had cooked up some chicken breasts earlier in the week as I love to keep cooked, shredded chicken on hand in my freezer for meals like this one.
 Typically, I take 1-2 pounds of chicken breasts, put it in my slow cooker with about ½ cup water, and sprinkle some of my homemade taco seasoning on hand.
 You can also use fajita seasoning or cook the chicken in broth alone and season depending on the meal its going into.

 What should I serve with these enchiladas?
 Well, you are keeping it simple with this dish, so continue the trend and keep your sides simple.
-Maybe some Instant Pot Mexican Rice (here is the non Instant Pot version).
-Add some Instant Pot Refried Beans to the meal (non Instant Pot version here).
+Maybe some Instant Pot Mexican Rice (here is the stovetop version, Easy Mexican Rice).
+Add some Instant Pot Refried Beans to the meal.
 Or, salad?
 Fruit?
 Just keep it simple!
 The enchiladas are filling, so you don’t need to add much!

 What tortillas should I use?
 I get sooooo many comments on my posts about using corn tortillas!
 Yes, I too LOVE me some corn tortillas, BUT….I have found that in this recipe, flour tortillas hold up better.
 Corn tends to fall apart easier and be more appropriate for beef enchiladas, but that’s just my preference!
 If you prefer corn, go for it, I just recommend heating up the tortillas prior to adding meat and rolling!